jfrogren/portfolio-arkivet/content/post/reflectons-after-half-time-review.md

 The concept of *representation* was regarded as essential within the participatory research field, requiring a critical stance and problematisation.
 The question whether it was possible for someone to represent someone else was seen as at the core of what participation was about.
 Still the concept was absent in all of the texts produce so far.

 #### Professionals and Citizens
 The reviewers found the usage of *professionals* and *citizens* clearer than the original "users" and thus stated that it was a good choice to change the terminology in that way.
 From the audience came a question on why I had chosen to study two such seemingly disparate groups within the frames of a single PhD project.
 I replied that I was so far not sure about the extent to which the groups were disparate.
-Rather, I explained, I saw many parallells between the two groups and I had also noticed that sometimes it was even hard to separate if a person represented a certain group of citizens or professionals.
+Rather, I explained, I saw many parallells between the two groups, and I had also noticed that sometimes it was even hard to separate if a person represented a certain group of citizens or professionals.
 Furthermore, I said that this subject was something I had planned to elaborate on in the upcoming kappa.

 ### Realise that conducting research is a communicative act
 The reviewers pointed out that doing research is not just about digging into literature and conceptualizing.
 It is also very much a communicative act in the sense that one is expected to participate and relate to the state-of-the-art discourse in the field(s), respond to reviewers of manuscripts and communicate one's research in a way that at least in my case has to be understood by an interdisciplinary and even transdisciplinary audience.

 ### Write in a more academic way
 I received criticism on my writing style that was described as too descriptive or "too journalistic", with a lack of reflection and meta communicaton.
 "You lay out but you don't reclect", one of the reviewers commented.
-Thus, onwards I need to use a more academic way of writing - stringent but exploratory - in which I not merely mention earlier studies but rather take the reader by the hand and by ways of argumentation guide her through earlier studies, emphasizing their strengths and weaknesses; illustrate with examples to show what I am talking about, and in this way elaborate on rather than simply describe earlier research leading up to the identified research gap.
+Thus, onwards I need to use a more academic way of writing - stringent but exploratory - in which I not merely mention earlier studies but rather take the reader by the hand and by ways of argumentation guide her through earlier studies, emphasizing their strengths and weaknesses; illustrate with examples to show what I am talking about, and in this way elaborate on rather than simply describe earlier research leading up to the identified research . gap.

 ### Motivate and make strategic choices
 Linked to the criticism related to my writing style, the reviewers also pointed to the lack of explicit strategic choices made in relation to the participatory research discourse.
 Since I will not be able to cover to the whole area of participatory research within the frames of my PhD project, the reviewers explained that it is: 1) Unavoidable for me to identify my own position within the discourse and to argue from that point of view; 2) Necessary to take a stand in order to announce to which particular field I aim to make a contribution.
 As of now, according to the reviewers, it is hard to grasp what my focus is in the individual studies as well as in the PhD project as a whole.
 Explaining and declaring my beliefs as well as my intentions and aims is also a way of making myself and my own voice more visible in the text which is also part of increasing the transparency.